 Imagine this scene.

-Eight children sprawled limply on chairs, a Chesterfield and on the rug surrounded by pillows,comforters and favourite stuffed toys.
-Every one is moaning on and off with fever, lethargy, and itchy spots that are driving them crazy.
+Eight children sprawl limply on chairs, a Chesterfield and on the rug surrounded by pillows, comforters, and favourite stuffed toys.
+Everyone is moaning on and off with fever, lethargy, and itchy spots that are driving them crazy.
 I dole out acetaminophen, rotate who gets an oatmeal bath (that brings temporary relief), continue the never-ending task of dabbing calamine lotion on chicken pox spots and in between these nursing chores, I scramble to fetch drinks and light snacks from the kitchen.

 That was what my house looked like for Epidemic Week when chicken pox attacked my children.
-The youngest three had light cases but the older kids were utterly miserable with pox in their ears,nose and hair.
-Matthew had 175 spots on his back alone.
+The youngest three had light cases but the older kids were utterly miserable with pox in their ears, nose, and hair.
+The oldest kids had at least 175 spots on their backs alone.
 As they began to feel better, I lined kids up literally in a row so they could put calamine lotion on each other.

 Desperate times call for creative thinking

 Human beings are never given a warning before calamity strikes.
-If I had an inkling of the trouble that would be unleashed by allowing Melissa to go on her first baby sitting job over at the neighbour’s house, I would have vehemently screamed,
+If I had an inkling of the trouble that would be unleashed by allowing Jean to go on her first babysitting job over at the neighbour’s house, I would have vehemently screamed,

-Melissa, Jana, our neighbour and I were confident that with her baby asleep, Melissa would be fine with just a toddler to keep happy and tuck into bed.
-Melissa left the house excited to finally get paid for what she had done for years at our house ( while I was at home, of course).
-Four hours later, Melissa called home frantically; both children were whimpering and crying, flushed with fevers and she had rocked both of them for hours.
+Jana, our neighbour, and I were confident that with her baby asleep, Jean would be fine with just a toddler to keep happy and tuck into bed.
+She left the house excited to finally get paid for what she had done for years at our house (while I was at home, of course).
+Four hours later, Jean called home frantically; both children were whimpering and crying, flushed with fevers and she had rocked both of them for hours.
 I gave her permission to give them a dose of tempera.
 Next day, Jana called; the babies had chicken pox but only a light case .
 We were not so fortunate.

-Emily as one of the younger children ,was the first child back at school.
+Claire was the first child back at school.
 She loved school and was always very conscientious about homework.
-As I saw her trudging home, up a long lane that had not been even cleared of snow yet, I noticed that she looked like a beast of burden.
+As I saw her trudging home up a long lane which had not been even cleared of snow yet, I noticed she looked like a beast of burden.
 This tiny girl, in grade one, was carrying five school bags stuffed with textbooks and notebooks.

 As she came through the door, she cried out in a happy voice,

 “Hey, everybody!
-Look what I brought home, all your homework so you can get caught up!”
+Look what I brought home- all of your homework so you can get caught up!”